andraugust/andraugust.github.io/index.md

 ## [Neural Style Transfer](neural-style-transfer.html)

 <p style="opacity:0.5">02/2019</p>
-About transferring style from one image to another using neural networks.
+On transferring style from one image to another using neural networks.

 ## [Kaggle Ship Detection Challenge](airbus.html)

 <p style="opacity:0.5">11/2018</p>
-This my segmentation model for Kaggle's Ship Detection Challenge.
-The final pipeline consists of a ship/noship CNN followed by a U-net and some post-processing.
+My segmentation model for Kaggle's Ship Detection Challenge.
+The pipeline consists of a ship/noship classifier followed by a U-net and some post-processing.

 ## [The First-Link Taxonomy of Wikipedia](wikilinks.html)